 "No argument from me.
 Also, you look pretty good for a dead guy.
 I assume the folks in Marathon light a candle a few times a year."

-"Thanks.
+"Maybe one or two but thanks for the kind thought.
 It means a lot coming from you."

 Morty was getting ready to respond with some witty comment when a familiar chirp of his satellite phone broke the banter cycle.
 They both looked at the phone and Morty grabbed it and said to Dopp, "It's about time but no matter what happens, we are still eating breakfast."